 I think this mini-savings challenge is perfect for that post-holiday hangover period because it allows you to still do a savings challenge since you can actually come up with the money while you dig out of your post-holiday spending hangover.

 As the year progresses, so grows the amount you save each day.
-BUT, it only grows by one penny each day…so it’s totally doable.
+BUT, it only grows by one penny each day…so it’s totally doable and is a great low income savings challenge.

 Pro Tip: Here’s a free penny savings challenge printable.